DNN2LR: Interpretation-inspired Feature Crossing for Real-world Tabular Data: Experiments

 \section{Experiments}

 In this section, we empirically evaluate our proposed DNN2LR approach.
 We first describe settings of the experiments, then report and analyze the experimental results.
-Thorough evaluations are conducted to answer the following research questions: \begin{itemize} \item \textbf{RQ1} Can DNN2LR empower the simple LR model achieving good performances? \item \textbf{RQ2} How is the efficiency of DNN2LR for feature crossing, especially on datasets with large numbers of feature fields? \item \textbf{RQ3} How many cross feature fields can be automatically generated? \item \textbf{RQ4} How is the stability of the DNN2LR method? \item \textbf{RQ5} How is the interpretability of the final model, i.e., a LR model empowered with cross features, generated by DNN2LR? \end{itemize}
+Thorough evaluations are conducted to answer the following research questions: \begin{itemize} \item \textbf{RQ1} Can DNN2LR empower the simple LR model achieving good performances? \item \textbf{RQ2} How is the efficiency of DNN2LR for feature crossing, especially on datasets with large numbers of feature fields? \item \textbf{RQ3} How many cross feature fields can be automatically generated? \item \textbf{RQ4} How is the sensitivity of the DNN2LR method to hyper-parameters? \end{itemize}